giulia0402/giulia0402.github.io/index.md

 ## Abstract

-From mythology to science fiction, human beings have always invented and told stories.
-In the last century, cinematography has become one of the most prominent forms of storytelling, with content ranging from real world documentaries to highly imaginative tales.
+From mythology to science fiction, human beings have always told stories.
+Due to major advancements in technology during the last century, cinematography has become one of the most prominent forms of storytelling, with content ranging from real world documentaries to highly imaginative tales.

 All types of fiction invite their audience to explore real ideas, issues, or possibilities using an imaginary setting or using something similar to reality, though still distinct from it.
-In this project, we want to extract movies that fall in the category "speculative fiction" as defined in [Wikipedia](https://en.wikipedia.org/wiki/Speculative_fiction), to distill the content of people's imaginations and their evolution over time.
-Were robots and android topics more popular before technological advances make them less fictional?
-Were there more aliens and space movies when occurred the first space missions?
+In this project, we want to extract movies that fall in the category "speculative fiction" as defined in Wikipedia [1], to distill the content of people's imaginations and their evolution over time.
+Were robots and android topics more popular before technological advances made them less fictional?
+Were there more aliens and space movies when the first space missions occurred?
 Those are questions we will try to answer in this Data story.

 ## Fictional movies

 #### A bag of fictional movies
 The first goal is to get a subset of fictional movies and their summaries.
 The main information we get to classify movies as fictional and non-fictional is their genres given by the CMU dataset.
 Let’s have a look at the genre’s distribution.
-In the CMU dataset, movies can be associated with several genres in particular order of importance.
+In the CMU dataset, movies can be associated with several genres in no particular order of importance.
 There are more than 300 hundred different genres.
 The graphs below shows the proportion of movies taken in account by selecting only a given number of genres.

 ![Genres_distribution](/assets/img/genres_distribution.svg)